“When you look at the dark side, careful you must be….”

 Actively engage in a perspective practice.
 “Walk a mile in their shoes”.
 Take time to look at life from a different perspective.
 Maybe from the person who is most affected by your decisions.
 I see Scrooge visiting the home of Bob Cratchit with the Ghost of Christmas Present as a perfect example.
 Developing compassion and empathy are strong deterrents to entitlement.

 Catch yourself in the moment.
 Practice mindfulness.
 We all feel entitled at times.
 If we can catch our thought process, it gives us pause and potential for change.
 Identify your beliefs and ideals that may be very deeply rooted in upbringing or circumstance.
 Question them.
 Are they creating life or stealing it from you?
 Notice what happens when you tame your tendencies and turn in another direction.
 Do relationships run smoother?
 Do people support you because you are supporting them?

 “Do.
 Or do not.
 There is no try.”
-Yoda instructs Luke in The Empire Strikes Back Yes, I am shamelessly playing off the movies’ current momentum, but this battle is real and the implications are profound for our families, communities, country and world.
+Yoda instructs Luke in The Empire Strikes Back Yes, I am shamelessly playing off the movies’, but this battle is real and the implications are profound for our families, communities, country and world.

 Commit yourself to combating entitlement’s dark side and “May the Force be with you”!